seleniumbase/SeleniumBase/README.md

 If you want to pass additional data from the command line to your tests, you can use ``--data=STRING``.
 Now inside your tests, you can use ``self.data`` to access that.

+To run Pytest multithreaded on multiple CPUs at the same time, add ``-n NUM`` on the command line, where NUM is the number of CPUs you want to use.

 <a id="creating_visual_reports"></a>
 ### ![http://seleniumbase.com](https://cdn2.hubspot.net/hubfs/100006/images/super_logo_tiny.png "SeleniumBase") **Creating Visual Test Suite Reports:**